-A minimalistic design that gets straight to the point is effective and has the effect of shock and awe, unlike the need for building up interest, which was practised earlier.
+A website design that has minimal ecommerce website design cost and basic design that gets straight to the point is effective and under budget and has the effect of shock and awe, unlike the need for building up interest, which was practised earlier.
 This is primarily because of the shortened attention spans, and high-speed connections.
 Very few visitors have the time to labour through cluttered websites overloaded with information and disturbing creative.

 Flat designs have been used by the biggest tech companies.
 This is mainly because of the fact that readability improves with flat designs.
 And it is also easy to build sites that are mobile responsive.
 Flat designs in its present form that are more ‘semi flat’ than fully flat, offers users better readability, and this effectively means that a user will get to quickly read and understand the contents on the webpage, rather than being distracted by creatives and too many 3D designs.